hlubenow/DungeonDraw/README.md

 For support of the `Save Image` functionality, the `PIL-image-library` (today called [Pillow](https://pypi.org/project/Pillow/)) would be needed.
 If it's not installed, the script will still work, but `Save Image` will not be available.
 But of course, you still could use an external program for making and saving screenshots.

 In the program, available keys are: `w` Draw wall, `d` Draw door, `r` Remove drawings.
-The color of the cursor shows in which mode you're in.
+The color of the cursor showw, in which mode you're in.

 License: GNU GPL, version 3.